peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-In order to resolve situations in which consensus about child zone contents cannot be reached (e.g. because one of the nameserver providers is uncooperative), Parental Agents SHOULD continue to accept DS and NS update requests from the domain owner via an authenticated out-of-band channel (such as EPP [@!RFC5730]), irrespective of the rise of automated delegation maintenance.
+In order to resolve situations in which consensus about child zone contents cannot be reached (e.g. because one of the nameserver providers is uncooperative), Parental Agents SHOULD continue to accept DS and NS/glue update requests from the domain owner via an authenticated out-of-band channel (such as EPP [@!RFC5730]), irrespective of the rise of automated delegation maintenance.
 Availability of such an interface also enables recovery from a situation where the private key is no longer available for signing the CDS/CDNSKEY or CSYNC records in the child zone.